Pylons/pyramid/docs/narr/introduction.rst

 :term:`traversal` and declarative security in :mod:`pyramid` were pioneered first in Zope.

-The :mod:`pyramid` concept of :term:`URL dispatch` is inspired by the :term:`Routes` system used by :term:`Pylons`.
-Like Pylons, :mod:`pyramid` is mostly policy-free.
+The :mod:`pyramid` concept of :term:`URL dispatch` is inspired by the :term:`Routes` system used by :term:`Pylons` version 1.0.
+Like Pylons version 1.0, :mod:`pyramid` is mostly policy-free.
 It makes no assertions about which database you should use, and its built-in templating facilities are included only for convenience.
 In essence, it only supplies a mechanism to map URLs to :term:`view` code, along with a set of conventions for calling those views.
 You are free to use third-party components that fit your needs in your applications.

 The concepts of :term:`view` and :term:`model` are used by :mod:`pyramid` mostly as they would be by Django.
 :mod:`pyramid` has a documentation culture more like Django's than like Zope's.

-Like :term:`Pylons`, but unlike :term:`Zope`, a :mod:`pyramid`
+Like :term:`Pylons` version 1.0, but unlike :term:`Zope`, a
-application developer may use completely imperative code to perform common framework configuration tasks such as adding a view or a route.
+:mod:`pyramid` application developer may use completely imperative code to perform common framework configuration tasks such as adding a view or a route.
 In Zope, :term:`ZCML` is typically required for similar purposes.
-In :term:`Grok`, a Zope-based web framework, :term:`decorator` objects and class-level declarations are used for this purpose.
-:mod:`pyramid` supports :term:`ZCML` and decorator-based
-configuration, but does not require either.
+In :term:`Grok`, a Zope-based web framework, :term:`decorator` objects and class-level declarations are used for this purpose.  :mod:`pyramid` supports :term:`ZCML` and decorator-based configuration, but does not require either.
 See :ref:`configuration_narr` for more information.

 Also unlike :term:`Zope` and unlike other "full-stack" frameworks such